-The Nonlinear Input Model (NIM) is a probabilistic model for describing nonlinear computation in sensory neurons.
-In this model, the predicted firing rate is given as a sum over nonlinear inputs followed by a 'spiking nonlinearity' function (equivalent to an LNLN cascade):
+The Nonlinear Input Model (NIM) is a statistical model for describing nonlinear computation performed by sensory neurons.
+The predicted firing rate of this model is generated by an LNLN cascade, which is a sum over linear-nonlinear (LN) inputs followed by a 'spiking nonlinearity':

-Each nonlinear input is itself specified by a linear stimulus filter, as well as a static 'upstream nonlinearity' that is assumed to be some rectifying function (but can also encompass linear, quadratic, and non-parametric forms).
-As a sum of rectified inputs, the model neuron can be viewed as integrating a set of stimulus-driven inputs that are either excitatory or suppressive.
-The stimulus filters, and the form of the 'upstream nonlinearities', can be inferred from the data (along with additional linear terms describing e.g. spike-history dependence).
-More recent additions to the code allow for the incorporation of multiple stimulus covariates into calculating neural firing rates (each which can have associated non-linear subunits) as well as some forms of multiplicative (gain/normalization-like) interactions.
+The subunit filters, and the form of the 'upstream nonlinearities', can be inferred from the data (along with additional linear terms describing e.g. spike-history dependence), and it can operate on multiple stimulus covariates into calculating neural firing rates (each which can have associated non-linear subunits) as well as some forms of multiplicative (gain/normalization-like) interactions.

 - McFarland JM, Cui Y, Butts DA (2013) Inferring nonlinear neuronal computation based on physiologically plausible inputs.
 PLoS Computational Biology 9(7): e1003142.
 [PDF on PLoS website, Supplemental Materials]

-Note that this model can implicitly be used to fit other previously suggested probabilistic models of neural spiking:
+This model can implicitly be used to fit other previously suggested LN and LNLN cascade models of neural spiking: